 Innovation at the core of Europe’s vision

-Innovation is increasingly considered as a key lever solution to achieve greater competitiveness of European countries at a global scale and to respond to the consequences of the financial crisis.
+Innovation is increasingly considered as a key lever solution to achieve greater competitiveness of European countries at a global scale and to respond to the consequences of the financial crisis of 2008.
 To do this, European policy makers have made a commitment to encourage all European regions to better stimulate innovation and competitiveness and to help them build on their strengths.
 Several strategies have been developed to this end:

-- EU2020 Strategy – Innovation Union: Innovation, together with research, is the core of this strategy aiming to energize European businesses.
+EU2020 Strategy – Innovation Union: Innovation, together with research, is the core of this strategy aiming to energize European businesses.
 Constantly raising awareness of the opportunities that lie in mountain and rural areas will be of high importance for future policy developments in that respect.

 The theme of innovation is too rarely associated with rural and mountain areas.
 Euromontana members adopted as an objective to contribute to fill this gap through networking, communication and projects development.